 Following a year of consultation guided by a team of experts, draft rules addressing gaps and proposing a new comprehensive framework are currently under government review

-The Guyana coastline, which forms the north-western part of the South American coast between the deltas of the Amazon River to the southeast and the Orinoco River to the northwest, extends some 425 km from the Waini to the Corentyne rivers.
+The Guyana coastline, which forms the north-eastern part of the South American coast between the deltas of the Amazon River to the southeast and the Orinoco River to the northwest, extends some 425 km from the Waini to the Corentyne rivers.
 Nearly 90% of Guyana’s population live on the coastal plain, much of which sits below mean sea level (typically around 0.5–1 metre below at the low-level mark) and is thus highly vulnerable to flooding.

 While the Government of Guyana has updated its sea defence and disaster risk management (DRM) policies and planning in recent years, the legislation has fallen behind.
 With funding from the EU, the government has been able to prioritise the development of new legal instruments and has secured the services of NIRAS to strengthen existing sea and river defence legislation, which had become outdated, and draft a new DRM bill to ensure framework legislation in this area.